 IEEE Standards do not guarantee or ensure safety, security, health, or environmental protection, or ensure against interference with or from other devices or networks.
 IEEE Standards development activities consider research and information presented to the standards development group in developing any safety recommendations.
 Other information about safety practices, changes in technology or technology implementation, or impact by peripheral systems also may be pertinent to safety considerations during implementation of the standard.
 Implementers and users of IEEE Standards documents are responsible for determining and complying with all appropriate safety, security, environmental, health, and interference protection practices and all applicable laws and regulations.

 Participants

-At the time this guide was submitted to the IEEE SA Standards Board for approval, the Live Line Guide Working Group had the following membership:
+At the time this IEEE recommended practice was completed, the International Marine Cable Working Group had the following membership: